punkrockgoth/recipes/desserts/baileys-pound-cake.md

 ### Variations:
 * This can be made with gluten free cake mix
+* For an alcohol free version, use Irish cream coffee creamer.
+Bailey's has a branded coffee creamer which is amazing.

 ### Pairs well with:
 * dark roast coffee
-* beef or pork tenderloin
+* beef tenderloin

 Author |
 ------ |